 According to a 2012 report by the National Fire Protection Association, fire departments answer to an average of 72,000 carbon monoxide calls each year.
 Carbon Monoxide, or CO2, is a colorless, odorless gas by-product of burnt fuel.
-It’s commonly connected to wood stoves, car engines and other fire combustion sources such as gas or oil furnaces.
+It’s commonly associated with wood stoves, car engines and other fire combustion sources such as gas or oil furnaces.

 Why is Carbon Monoxide so important?

 Not to be overly dramatic, but understanding the causes and ways to prevent excessive CO2 exposure is a matter of life and death.
-CO2 is among the leading causes of accidental poisoning deaths in the US*, and conditions of CO2 poisoning can be mistakenly labeled as the flu, viral infections and chronic fatigue, among many others.
-This makes CO2 poisoning an often hidden enemy that can be fatal over several years, or within just a few short hours.
+CO2 is among the leading ways of accidental poisoning deaths in the US*, and conditions of CO2 poisoning can be mistakenly labeled as the flu, viral infections and prolonged fatigue, among many others.
+This makes CO2 poisoning the invisible killer that needs to be taken seriously by every Houston homeowner.
 Severe poisoning takes place from breathing large concentrations of CO2, but poisoning may also happen gradually over many months or years.
-Some symptoms may include nausea, vomiting, flu-like symptoms, dizziness and fatigue.
+Some indicators may include nausea, vomiting, flu-like symptoms, dizziness and fatigue.

 How to protect your family from carbon monoxide?

 - Buy a CO2 detector for each room of your home.
-You can call Church Services to purchase one today.
+You can contact Church Services to purchase one today.

 - Batteries should be checked on a consistent basis for existing CO2 detectors.
 It's also recommended to replace the detector every 3-5 years.